-As stated earlier in this letter, many facts about radiation were not known back in 1954 but the best available medical judgment was used in decisions affecting the people of Utirik.
+As stated earlier in this letter, many facts about radiation were not known back in 1954 but the best medical judgment was used in decisions affecting the people of Utirik.
 Studying the same problems now, with the knowledge we have today, it appears that the doctors at that time were not aware of the degree of exposure of the thyroid due to fallout.
 This was especially true of the children because their thyroid is much smaller.
-So-It is not surprising that with the information then available thyroid disease was not expected in the Utirik people.
-Even more important is that only very recently has information become available from several sources that the thyroid gland, especially in children, is considerably more sensitive to the induction of radiation induced tumors radiation effects than was anticipated in the past.
+So it is not surprising that thyroid disease was not expected in the Utirik people.
+Even more important is that only very recently has information become available from several sources that the thyroid gland, especially in children, is considerably more sensitive to the induction of radiation induced tumors than was anticipated in the past.
 Taking these factors together, we can now, many years later, explain the incidence of malignant thyroid glands in the Utirik people.
-At this time it impossible we are not able to predict whether more cases are to be expected in the exposed members of this the Utirik population.
+At this time it is impossible to predict whether more cases are to be expected in the exposed members of this population.
 It is, therefore, of the greatest importance that the regular medical examinations be continued in the future.
 By having regular medical examinations, signs of thyroid disease can be detected early and prompt treatment will avoid unnecessary suffering on the part of the Utirik people.

-For these reasons, I believe it is of great importance that the Chiefs leaders of the people of Utirik explain to their people the significance purpose and the importance of the regular medical examinations.
+For these reasons, I believe it is of great importance that the Chiefs of Utirik explain to their people the significance of the regular medical examinations.

-Conducting the medical exmainations and treating people of the islands whenever necessary has been largely in the hands of Drs.
-Conard, Knudsen and during the past year, Dr. Kotrady.
-On many occasions, the best expert medical advice was invited from outstanding specialists in the field, many of whom participated in the actual medical exmainations.
-We believe

-Drs.
-Conard, Knudsen and Kotrady to be very capable and conscientious .doctors who are deeply committed to the health and welfare of the people of Utirik.
-Moreover, the report by the Special Committee on Rongelap and Utirik, which was formed by the Congress of Micronesia, was generally favorable with regard to the examinations.
-In view of the above, we were greatly surprised to learn about the apparent displeasure on the part of the people of Utirik as expressed in your letter and more recently in the request that Dr. Knudsen leave your island.
-One possible explanation forthis difference in sentiment with regards to Drs.
-Conard and Knudsen as expressed in-your letter-could possibly may be a misunderstanding as to their role and reasons to come to the islands.
+Conducting the medical examinations and treating people of the islands whenever necessary has been largely in the hands during the partyear Dr. of Drs.
+Conard, Knudsen and Kotrady.
+On many occasions, the best medical advice was invited from outstanding specialists in the field, many of whom participated in the actual medical examinations.
+Kotrady We believe Drs.
+Conard/and Knudsen to be very capable and conscientious doctors who are deeply committed to the health and welfare of the people of Utirik.
+Moreover, the report by the special committee on Rongelap and Utirik, which was formed by the Congress of Micronesia, was generally favorable with regard to the examinations.
+In view of the above, we were greatly surprised to learn about the apparent displeasure on the part of the people of Utirik as expressed in your letter.
+One possible explanation for this difference in sentiment with regard to Drs.
+Conard and Knudsen as expressed in your letter could possibly be a misunderstanding as to their role and reasons to come to the islands.
 I would like to repeat that it is my firm conviction that the principal concern of Drs.
-Conard and Knudsen is the welfare and well-being of the Utirik peopler all of the people whom they visit.
-It is possible that such a Some misunderstanding eould oasily may result because of the difference in between our languages.
-Again, I would appeal the-Ghiefs-of-Uti#ik to your leadership and your teachers to impress upon their people those who had the misfortune to be exposed to radiation the importance of the medical examinations and the necessity to trust and cooperate with the American doctors.
-Only then -can you and I be-assured of-good medical-eare-for-the people-of-Utirik. can we be assured that they will continue to receive the best medical care and treatment that we are able to provide.
+Conard and Knudsen is the welfare and well-being of the Utirik people.
+It is possible that such a misunderstanding could easily result because of the difference in language.
+Again, I would appeal the Chiefs of Utirik to impress upon their people the importance of the medical examinations and the necessity to trust and cooperate with the American doctors.
+Only then can you and I be assured of good medical care for the people of Utirik.